Give your kitchen a quick refresh with this easy tutorial for How to Caulk A Kitchen Counter.

 Cut away the old grout completely, then sweep up with a brush or vacuum.
 Make sure all the old grout, between the counter and backsplash, is off the tile and counter top too.

 If you’re replacing old caulk instead of grout, you can still use the steps in this “How to Caulk A Kitchen Counter” tutorial.
 But, it will take longer to remove and more effort.
-Be careful with the utility knife to avoid scraping the tile or counter.

 Step Three

 Once the joint between the counter and tile is clean, you’re ready to apply the new sealant.
 Apply just a small bead (line of caulk sealant) so that clean up is easier and you waste less sealant.
-Wipe your finger across the bead to press it into the joint while smoothing it.

 Lightly wipe a clean part of the wet rag across the new sealant to clean up the excess caulk.
 Use your finger again to give the joint a final smoothing.